British S-class submarine (1931)

 The S-class submarines of the Royal Navy were originally designed and built during the modernisation of the submarine force in the early 1930s to meet the need for smaller boats to patrol the restricted waters of the North Sea and the Mediterranean Sea, replacing the British H-class submarines.
 As part of the major naval construction for the Royal Navy during the Second World War, the S class became the single largest group of submarines ever built for the Royal Navy.
 A total of 62 were constructed over a period of 15 years, with fifty of the "improved" S class being launched between 1940 and 1945.

+At the start of the Second World War the S class was together with the British U and T class, Dutch O 21 class and German Type VII one of the most advanced submarine classes in service at the time.

 Service

 The submarines operated in the waters around the United Kingdom and in the Mediterranean, and later in the Far East after being fitted with extra tankage.

 After the war S-class boats continued to serve in the Royal Navy until the 1960s.
 The last operational boat in the Royal Navy was Sea Devil, launched in 1945 and scrapped in February 1966.
 Springer was in Israeli service as INS Tanin and was decommissioned in 1972.

 Several S-class submarines were sold on or lent to other navies: